csc-training/high-level-gpu-programming/docs/04-cpp-refresher.md

 # Outline

 - SYCL and Kokkos are modern C++ with classes, templates, lambdas, ...
-- These constructions are reviewed
+- These constructs are reviewed

 # Elements of a SYCL code